Ordination of women and the Catholic Church: Ordination and equality

 In Ordinatio sacerdotalis, John Paul II wrote: "the fact that the Blessed Virgin Mary, Mother of God and Mother of the Church, received neither the mission proper to the Apostles nor the ministerial priesthood clearly shows that the non-admission of women to priestly ordination cannot mean that women are of lesser dignity, nor can it be construed as discrimination against them.
 Rather, it is to be seen as the faithful observance of a plan to be ascribed to the wisdom of the Lord of the universe."

-The Roman Catholic Church does not regard the priest as the only possible prayer leader, and prayer may be led by a woman.
+The Catholic Church does not regard the priest as the only possible prayer leader, and prayer may be led by a woman.
 For example, when no priest, deacon, instituted lector or instituted acolyte is available, lay people (either men and women) may be appointed by the pastor to celebrate a Liturgy of the Word and distribute Holy Communion (which must be consecrated beforehand by a priest).
 During these liturgies, a layperson is to act as "one among equals" and avoid formulas or rites which are proper to ordained ministers.

 Religious life is a distinct vocation in itself, and women live in consecrated life as a nun or religious sister, and throughout the history of the Church it has not been uncommon for an abbess to head a dual monastery, i.e., a community of men and women.
 Women today exercise many roles in the Church.
 They run catechetical programs in parishes, provide spiritual direction, serve as lectors and extraordinary ministers of Holy Communion, and teach theology.
 In 1994, the Congregation for Divine Worship and the Discipline of the Sacraments interpreted the 1983 Code of Canon Law to permit girls and women to assist at Mass as altar servers.
 Still many people see the Church's position on the ordination of women as a sign that women are not equal to men in the Catholic Church, though the Church rejects this inference.
 On January 11, 2021, with the Apostolic Letter Spiritus Domini, Pope Francis modified Canon 230.1 to allow both men and women to be formally installed as lectors and acolytes.

 Dissenting views

-A "History of the women's ordination movement in the U.S. Roman Catholic church" was published in 2015.
 When Pew Research polled Americans in 2015, 59 percent of those who self-identified as Catholic believed that the church should ordain women.
-However these included people who did not self identify as practising.